 Dive into the past and explore more than 300 years of play and pastimes in America at Play—a permanent exhibit at The Strong.
 Through a blend of rare artifacts and hands-on activities, learn how play influenced America’s cultural history:

-- Marvel at a custom-made Harley-Davidson and explore America’s favorite outdoor pastimes, such as biking, boating, sledding, skiing, and fishing.
+- Explore America’s favorite outdoor pastimes, such as biking, boating, sledding, skiing, and fishing.

 - View rare board games from the 1800s, such as the Game of the American Revolution, Rough Riders, and Bicycle Race.